tpvillard/xspeedit/doc/arch/adr-4.md

 ### Context ###

 adr-3 proposed a best fit packing algorithm.
-Performance measurements states (compared to first fit algorithm):
+Performance measurements states:

-* Number of box used: 506 => 511 for 1000 items.
+* Number of box used: 511.
-* Response time: same.
+* Response time: roughly the same as first fit.
-* Time complexity: same.
+* Time complexity: roughly the same as first fit.
-* Space complexity: 87 box opened at max => 74 box opened at max for 1000 items.
+* Space complexity: 74.

 The main improvement is in the number of opened boxes.